adyxax/www/content/blog/terraform/acme.md

 ---
-title: Certificate management with opentofu and eventline
+title: Certificate management with OpenTofu and eventline
 description: How I manage for my personal infrastructure
 date: 2024-03-06
 tags:
 - Eventline
-- opentofu
+- OpenTofu
 - terraform
 ---

 ## Introduction

-In this article, I will explain how I handle the management and automatic renewal of SSL certificates on my personal infrastructure using opentofu (the fork of terraform) and [eventline](https://www.exograd.com/products/eventline/).
+In this article, I will explain how I handle the management and automatic renewal of SSL certificates on my personal infrastructure using OpenTofu (the fork of terraform) and [eventline](https://www.exograd.com/products/eventline/).
 I chose to centralise the renewal on my single host running eventline and to generate a single wildcard certificate for each domain I manage.

 ## Wildcard certificates